ethdam24-quadratic/secret-repo/README.md

 ### Trail of Bits - Slither

 We used Slither to find issues and vunerabilities in our smart contracts.
-We found a lot so we were not able to resolve most of them, but we learned that this tool is very valuable and will use it in our next projects for sure.
+We found over 160 results and resolved most of them.
+Some simple issues like dead code were easy to fix, and some issues with possibile reentrancy attacks that we solved thanks to this tool.
+As of writing, there are 22 results left that we can't solve due to the hackathon time constraints.
+We did learn that this tool is very valuable and will use it in our next projects for sure.
 See the Slither output [here](https://github.com/ethdam24-quadratic/secret-repo/blob/8a836b64df14884b867c4bb847eb89416977d735/packages/hardhat/slither_output.txt).
 This file is generated using this command:

 - `slither . > output.txt 2>&1`.